EnrikoK/BTCAPI/README.md

 AdCash Backend Services & API Internship Assignment

-Small REST API built in Python using the built in Sqlite3 database, that comes with python and SQLAlchemy for ORM.
+Small REST API built in Python using the built in Sqlite3 database, that comes with python, Flask and SQLAlchemy for ORM.

 Install the required packages